 While a small amount of star trailing is visible (due to exposure time), this result is otherwise excellent.

-Though difficult to see, this lens has very slight pincushion distortion.
+Though difficult to see, this lens has slight pincushion distortion.
 The "difficult to see" part is what you need to know.
 It is unlikely that geometric distortion will show in your FE 400 images.

 As seen earlier in the review, the amount of blur a lens can produce is easy to illustrate.
 The 400mm f/2.8 combination is able to produce nearly the strongest blur of any lens, perhaps surpassed only by the 600mm f/4 lenses.
 Due to the infinite number of variables present among all available scenes, assessing the bokeh quality is considerably more challenging.
 Here are some stopped-down (for diaphragm blade interaction) examples.